sublee/subl.ee/resume.md

 Software Engineer {: .label }
 [Kakao Brain][kakaobrain], 2018--
-:   A deep learning artificial intelligence laboratory in Kakao.
+:   An AI laboratory in Kakao.
     {: .note }

-:   Developing an AutoML system.
+:   Develop an AutoML system.

     Developed and maintaining [torchgpipe] reproducing [GPipe][] in PyTorch, which is to focus on parallel and distributed deep learning to boost